St Gabriel’s Celebrates Its Most Successful Cross-Country Season to Date

 At the ISA Regional Cross-Country Championships, held at Sherfield School, St Gabriel’s athletes once again rose to the occasion, battling cold and muddy conditions with determination.
 Notable performances in the Junior categories included:

 In other regional races, the Junior Squads put on a dazzling display at the Thorngrove School Cross-Country Relays, where the same girls U9 team won convincingly, which was repeated 20 minutes later by the U11 girls, destroying the field and gliding into an easy victory by some margin.
-Strong performances from the boys U11 team, particularly Luca Bown, propelled them to finish in 3rd place.
+Strong performances from the boys U11 team, particularly Luca B, propelled them to finish in 3rd place.

 National-Level Achievements

-These incredible results meant that all six St Gabriel’s athletes placed within the top 15 at a national level—a remarkable achievement for the school.
+These incredible results meant that all St Gabriel’s athletes placed within the top 15 at a national level—a remarkable achievement for the school.

 Junior Athletes Shine in Berkshire Championships